dotnet/docs-maui/docs/user-interface/handlers/create.md

 ### Positioning bar

-The transport controls implemented by each platform include a position bar.
+The transport controls implemented by each platform include a positioning bar.
 This bar resembles a slider or scroll bar, and shows the current location of the video within its total duration.
-In addition, the user can manipulate the position bar to move forwards or backwards to a new position in the video.
+Users can manipulate the positioning bar to move forwards or backwards to a new position in the video.

-Implementing your own position bar requires the `Video` class to know the duration of the video, and its current position within that duration.
+Implementing your own positioning bar requires the `Video` class to know the duration of the video, and its current position within that duration.

 #### Duration

-One item of information that the `Video` control needs to support a custom position bar is the duration of the video.
+One item of information that the `Video` control needs to support a custom positioning bar is the duration of the video.
 The `Video` class defines a read-only bindable property named `Duration`, of type `TimeSpan`.
 This property is defined as read-only because it should only be set from the control's handler:

 ```csharp
 namespace VideoDemos.Controls